 The services each student needs is determined by the Individualized Education Program of which the parent is a vital part.
 The IEP is a process that results in a document, the IEP, which guides the student’s education.
 This means parents and educators work together to make an educational plan that provides supports, services, accommodations and modifications that fit the individual student with severe multiple impairments

-Areas to address in the IEP might include:
+Areas to address in the IEP might include these related services:

 - Physical therapy (PT), which helps the child develop stronger muscles such as those in the legs and trunk.
 Through PT, the child works on skills such as walking, sitting, and keeping his or her balance.